dtwingen/CooperGenomics/README.md

 # local_settings.py
 contains username/password and API key needed to run the script.
 Credentials will need to be updated when the script is placed into production

+# Video files will be saved in the working directory, within a folder named "mm/dd/YYYY-archives"
+Script will check to see if the folder already exists.
+If it doesn't, a new folder with the naming convention will be created.

 # Script Basics

 1. Checks if EagleEye username / password and API-key are present.
 If not present, script terminates.